Azure/simdem/README.md

 will publish both the CLI and NoVNC containers if no `FLAVOR` is provided.

 Don't forget to bump the version number after using this script.
+To do this open simdem.py and find and edit the following line (somewhere near the top of the file):

+`SIMDEM_VERSION = "0.4.1"`

 # Learn more